How to Optimize Your Google Shopping Feed for Ecommerce Success

 Your product image is the—uh—image of your product.

-“Product images are extremely important,” Kelly explains.
+“Product images are extremely important to your Google Shopping feed,” Kelly explains.
 “They have to look professional.
-Nobody clicks on a Shopping ad with an awful image.”
+Nobody clicks on an ad with an awful image.”

 As you may intuit, product images are less about communicating relevance to Google and more about attracting consumers’ eyes.
 Think of it like making a first impression.
 Do you want prospects to associate your brand with sloppiness or with professionalism?